shashikumar04433/DevOps-/Gitlab Installation and setup CICD/gitlab-cicd-setup on ubuntu.md

                  - ls -l build/libs/   # List files in the build/libs directory for
                  - cp -r ./build/libs/*.jar guptamanish2110/ManishKhardProject/zyx
                  only:
-                   - main  # Deploy only on the 'main' branch
+                   - main  # Deploy only on the ' main ' branch